tldr-pages/tldr/pages/common/goimports.md

 `goimports -d {{file}}.go`

-- Write result to (source) file instead of stdout:
+- Write the result to the source file instead of the standard output:

 `goimports -w {{file}}.go`